elastic/apm/specs/agents/metadata.md

 [Metadata about an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) can be retrieved from the internal metadata endpoint, `http://169.254.169.254`.

+In the case where a proxy is configured on the application, the agents SHOULD attempt to make the calls to the metadata endpoint directly, without using the proxy.
+This is recommended as those HTTP calls could be caller-sensitive and have to be made directly by the virtual machine where the APM agent executes, also, the `169.254.x.x` IP address range is reserved for "link-local" addresses that are not routed.

 As an example with curl, first, an API token must be created

 ```sh